 Deals like that aren’t common but they can be had if you’re smart and thorough.

-Assume the worst.
 I have a friend who buys government surplus humvees, school transport vehicles, and other “motor pool” type lots to flip.
-People running the auction typically offer minimal information so as to reduce their liability so he assumes the worst-case scenario.
+People running the auction typically offer minimal information so as to reduce their liability which means that he must assume the worst-case scenario.
 Be careful about being overly optimistic about what you’re bidding on.
 Most things are auctioned for a reason and a good deal can turn into a bad deal very quickly if it needs to be fixed.

 At the end of the day, finding legit deals on government liquidation and surplus is simply a matter of putting in the time.
 Whether you are a reseller or not, the deals are out there for the taking!